In this tutorial, we will do a hands-on basics of Apache Kafka with producer and consumer from command prompt while also learn the concept.

 Kafka comes with Zookeeper and it uses Zookeeper to manage Kafka clusters.
 For more information on relationship between Zookeeper and Kafka, this blog has a good explanation.
 For now, keep in mind that Kafka cannot function without Zookeeper even if we only have one Kafka server.

-Now, lets open command prompt and start Zookeeper first with command zookeeper-server-start.bat using zookeeper.properties we modified earlier.
+Now, lets open command prompt, change directory to D:\kafka and start Zookeeper first with command zookeeper-server-start.bat using zookeeper.properties we modified earlier.
 Zookeeper runs on port 2181, so make sure no application running on that port.

 Next, we run Kafka.
 Open a new command prompt window and start Kafka.
 Kafka runs in port 9092.

 Make sure the two command prompt windows are alive during the tutorial.

 Now, we are going to test producing message to Kafka and consuming message from Kafka.

 First, we need to create topic.
 We will use “comments” as topic.

 kafka-topics --bootstrap-server localhost:9092 --create --topic comments --partitions 3 --replication-factor 1